Chatting Makes Perfect: Chat-based Image Retrieval: Evaluation

 While above we examined all the questioner methods in conjunction with BLIP2 answers, here we evaluate the performance with as human as the answer provider.
 Our incentive for this experiment is 1) To evaluate how answers of BLIP2 compare to those of humans.
 Is there any domain gap?
 2) To test our top-performing questioner in a real ChatIR scenario.
 To this end, we conduct dialogues on $\sim8\%$ of the images in the VisDial\cite{visdial} validation set (through a designed web interface), between ChatGPT (Questioner) and Human (Answerer).
 Note we also have fully human-labelled dialogues (Q: Human, A: Human) collected in the dataset.
 We refer the reader to suppl.~material for further information about the data collection.

-\Cref{fig:user_study_results} shows the results where we present three combinations of Questioner and Answerer, Q: ChatGPT \& A: Human (blue dot line), Q: ChatGPT \& A: BLIP2 (blue solid line) and the reference of Q: Human \& A: Human (red dot line).
-We observe that while all experiments perform similarly, up to 5 dialog rounds, beyond that point, Q: Human \& A: Human (red dot line) outperforms both ChatGPT alternatives.
+\Cref{fig:user_study_results} shows the results where we present three combinations of \questioner{{\bf Q}uestioner} and \answerer{{\bf A}nswerer}: \questioner{ChatGPT} \& \answerer{Human} (blue dot line), \questioner{ChatGPT} \& \answerer{BLIP2} (blue solid line) and the reference of \questioner{Human} \& \answerer{Human} (red dot line).
+We observe that while all experiments perform similarly, up to 5 dialog rounds, beyond that point, \questioner{Human} \& \answerer{Human} (red dot line) outperforms both ChatGPT alternatives.
 Considering the previous experiment in \Cref{fig:questioner_results}, showing the advantage of ChatGPT over Human as questioner, we observe that Human generated answers are of better quality than BLIP2 (in terms of final retrieval results).
 This advantage boosts the Human full loop to become more effective than ChatGPT.
 The results imply a small domain gap between BLIP2 and Human answerer (but with similar trend), justifying the usage of BLIP2 in our evaluations.
-Furthermore, we observe that in the real use-case of Q: ChatGPT \& A: Human the model reaches a high performance of 81\% Hit rate using only 5 dialog rounds.
+Furthermore, we observe that in the real use-case of \questioner{ChatGPT} \& \answerer{Human} the model reaches a high performance of 81\% Hit rate using only 5 dialog rounds.
 Similar to previous results, we observe a saturation in the marginal benefit of the last dialogues rounds.

 Next we show some qualitative examples.
 More examples as well as dialogues \eg Human vs. BLIP2 answers can be found in the suppl. material. \Cref{fig:retrieval_ex_6} describes a search for {\it a traffic light}, where the answerer is BLIP2.
 At round 0 (search by the caption), the target image is ranked as $1,149$ due to existence of many traffic lights in the corpus and also erroneous candidates.
 The results show the rapid decrease in the rank reaching at the top of the candidates after only 3 dialog rounds.
 Note that since the first round, when the location is specified as ``a house'', the retrieved images are more likely traffic lights with a house in the background. \Cref{fig:retrieval_ex_5} shows another case with search for a specific {\it train}.
 This example is drawn from our test case against Human answerer.
 Note how the train at top of the list changes from black to {\it green and blue} after a question about the color is asked (second round), boosting the rank from 22 to 2.
 The last round fine-tunes the top-2 results by distinguishing between parking forms of {\it on track} vs {\it on platform}.